 Example #1 Yearly & Quarterly Sales Analysis

-Step 3: Do the formatting to arrange the chart neatly.
+- Now, we need to do the formatting to arrange the chart neatly.

-Select the bars and click Ctrl + 1 (do not forget Ctrl +1 is the shortcut to format).
+First, we must select the bars and click “Ctrl + 1” (do not forget Ctrl +1 is the shortcut to format).

-- Click on Axis and choose major tick mark type to none.
+- Next, we must click on “Axis Options” and choose “Major tick mark type” to “None.”